Ambient-Pressure Superconductivity from Boron Icosahedral Superatoms: Thermodynamical stability

-Figure~\ref{figure1}(b) shows $\Delta H_{hull}$ across all the X elements studied, at both 0 and 50 GPa (For $\Delta H_{f}$ we refer the reader to Fig. S3).
-At 50 GPa, the $Pm\bar{3}m$ phase lies on (or close to) the hull for most elements, indicating thermodynamic stability (or near-stability).
-Alkaline earths generally result in stable compounds, with LaB$_{12}$ also close to stability (within 50 meV/atom).
-At ambient pressure, the $Pm\bar{3}m$ - XB$_{12}$ phase becomes metastable for all X, with relative enthalpies rising to 100–300 meV/atom (10-30 kJ/mol).
-However, the relative enthalpy compared to the $Fm\bar{3}m$ dodecaboride remains largely unchanged.
+Figure~\ref{figure1}(b) shows $\Delta H_{hull}$ across all the X elements studied, at both 0 and 50 GPa (For $\Delta H_{f}$ we refer the reader to Fig. S3 of the SM \cite{SM}).
+At 50 GPa, the $Pm\bar{3}$ phase lies close to the hull for four elements: Sr and Ba are stable, and Ca and La are within 50 meV/atom.
+At ambient pressure, the $Pm\bar{3}$ - XB$_{12}$ phase becomes less stable for all X, with $\Delta H_{hull}$ rising to 100–300 meV/atom (10-30 kJ/mol). $\Delta H_{f}$, on the other hand, at 50 GPa is negative for all elements but Rb (+10 meV/atom), and Cs (+167 meV/atom).
+At ambient pressure it becomes larger across the board, and becomes positive for La (+140 meV/atom), K (135 meV/atom), Rb (+198 meV/atom), and Cs (+297 meV/atom).

-Despite this metastability, several arguments support the potential of $Pm\bar{3}m$ -- XB$_{12}$ for recovery at ambient conditions.
-First, phonon calculations confirm that most compounds (excluding Sc) are dynamically stable at zero pressure (Fig. S11 \cite{SM}).
-Second, the B$_{12}$ cluster is a well-known kinetically robust motif, present in stable and metastable borides \cite{Zhai_2003_B_clusters, Xu_2003_B12, Decker_1959_alphaB, Richards_1969_YB66}.
-Finally, boron shares with carbon and nitrogen a propensity to form bonds with high cohesive energies, that was associated with a window of metastability as wide as 200 meV/atom \cite{Sun_2016_SciAdv}.
+Quantifying precisely the lifetime of \XB{12} in a metastable state would require identifying the decomposition path, which is at the moment beyond the state of the art.
+Here, we argue based on qualitative arguments the plausibility that the $Pm\bar{3}$ -- XB$_{12}$ phase can be synthesized under pressure and recovered at ambient conditions.
+First, phonon calculations confirm that most compounds (excluding Sc) are dynamically stable at zero pressure (Fig.~S11).
+Second, boron shares with carbon and nitrogen a propensity to form bonds with high cohesive energies.
+Statistically, this is associated with a window of metastability as wide as 200 meV/atom \cite{Sun_2016_SciAdv}, which is comparable to our highest $\Delta H_{hull}$ values.
 These factors suggest that kinetic barriers, rather than thermodynamic driving forces, are the dominant constraint on decomposition.
+Third, the B$_{12}$ icosahedron is a recurring motif that is present in pure boron \cite{Decker_1959_alphaB}, in boron-rich YB$_{66}$ \cite{Richards_1969_YB66}, and also as an isolated cluster \cite{Zhai_2003_B_clusters, Xu_2003_B12}.
+In Fig. \ref{figure2} we show the $Pm\bar{3}$ -- XB$_{12}$ structure, the B$_{12}$ icosahedron, and the ground-state structure of boron ($\alpha$-B).
+From a structural point of view, the \XB{12} is like a molecular crystal, with interconnected B$_{12}$ atoms, and X atoms in the interstitials.
+For as long as the B$_{12}$ icosahedron remains intact, the decomposition is only possible towards a phase with intact icosahedra, i.e. $\alpha$ boron.